 A key feature of the Summer Programme is the out-ofclass study which will be an integral part of each course.
 A study tour is an academic course involving traditional classroom learning and experiential learning.
 Faculty-led tours provide students first-hand opportunities to investigate other cultures, enhancing academic development.
 You will be working hand-inhand with faculty and students from American, European, Australian and Chinese universities, visiting places in and around Tianjin that provide a rich history relating to your two courses.

-Top: Students enjoying their study tour to Tiananmen Square Middle: Students experiencing the rich culture in Shandong, the hometown of Confucius Bottom: Students visiting the Singapore Embassy in Beijing (July 2015)
+Top: Students enjoying their Chinese calligraphy classes Middle: Students basking in the rich Chinese culture outside the Porcelain House in Heping District of Tianjin City Bottom: Students visiting the Singapore Embassy in Beijing (July 2016)

 Orientation